 - Read it on the screen.
 You can also choose to have the electronic version of a textbook in an e-reader or mobile device.
 Electronic copies are cheaper and they are also available for purchase or rent.
 This may be a good strategy to save some money for those who do not mind reading on the screen.

 - Discounts on electronics.
 Students can also save some money on electronics.
 Some brands and stores have online and in-store student discounts.
 When buying an electronic device or textbook, always ask if educational discounts are available for students.

-4. How to add classes after the Add/Drop period?The process to withdraw or add classes after the Add/Drop period is more complex and has more serious implications.
+8. How to add classes after the Add/Drop period?The process to withdraw or add classes after the Add/Drop period is more complex and has more serious implications.
 To add a class, students will need to talk to the instructor and ask for permission.
 Students should talk to the instructor in person and provide a reason for adding the course so late.
-If permission to add the class is granted by the instructor, students will have to fill out this form, collect the instructor’s signature, the Department chair’s and the OIE Education Abroad advisor’s (always the last one to sign the form).
-Once all signatures are collected, students will take the form to the Registrar’s Office.
-Note: Late ads might generate late add fees charged to one’s student account.
-Note: Always add a course before dropping another one.
+If permission to add the class is granted by the instructor, students will have to fill out this late add form, and get the instructor’s signature and the Department chair’s signature.
+Once all signatures are collected, students will take the form to the Registrar’s Office or email it to email@example.com.

 Students can talk to their instructors and try to negotiate an extension to the deadline if a plausible reason for that is provided ahead of time.
 If students get sick and miss a test, for example, students will need a doctor’s note to justify their absence and prove they were not in a condition to take the exam.
 In case you have an emergency, always contact your instructor.
 Never wait until the next time you are able to go to class.
 If you send an email, your instructor will make arrangements and plan how you can make up for missing the test or the assignment deadline.